 - Take the chicken out of the fridge 30 minutes before roasting, then preheat the oven to 475 degrees F.

-- Place the piece of bread in a small pan (I used an ovenproof frying pan) and set the trussed chicken on top of the bread.
+- Place the pieces of bread in a cast iron skillet and set the trussed chicken on top of the bread.

 - Roast the chicken for 25 minutes, then reduce the temperature to 400, and continue cooking for approximately 40-50 more minutes (this time varies depending on bird size).